abelwong2017/Carpark-Avail-App/Backend/README.md

 # Installation Guide

-1. Install .net Core
+1. Install .net Core 3.1.404 SDK
-2. Change directory into "Carpark API"
+2. Change directory into '.\Carpark API\Carpark API\'
-3. Run the solution file with your dotnet CLI
+3. Build the solution file with your dotnet CLI `dotnet build"`
-   `dotnet sln "Carpark API"`
+4. Run the solution `dotnet run`
+5. Create an SQL database
+6. Load the database with InitDB.sql

 # Configuration